West Indian cricket team in Bangladesh in 2012–13

 The West Indies cricket team toured Bangladesh in November and December 2012.
 The tour consisted of one Twenty20 (T20), two Test matches and five One Day Internationals (ODIs).
-This series saw the first Test Match to be held at the Sheikh Abu Naser Stadium, Khulna.
-At the First Test in Dhaka, West Indian batsman Chris Gayle became the first player to hit a six off the first ball in a Test cricket match.
+In the First Test in Dhaka, West Indian batsman Chris Gayle became the first player to hit a six off the first ball in a Test match.
+The second Test of the series became the inaugural Test match to be played at the Sheikh Abu Naser Stadium, Khulna.

 Venues

 All matches were played at the following three grounds: